 Your website navigation is like a restaurant menu

-A restaurant menu is usually divided into categories, and sub categories.
-Pastas go with pastas and burgers go with burgers.
-Nothing new here, and that’s the idea, keep it simple.
+Organize your website content into logical categories like a restaurant menu.
+Most menus are usually divided into categories, and sub categories.
+Pastas go with pastas and burgers go with burgers, etc… very sensible.

-Your main menu bar should tell your story
+The main menu should clearly tell the story

 Your main menu should tell your visitors exactly what they are going to get at a glance.
 Creatively conveying this message in your menu bar is great if you can do it in a way that doesn’t make the visitor have to guess where the links will take them.

 The 3 most common pages on any website

 We already know what 3 of the pages on your site will probably be.
 Let’s define them.

 1. Home Page: Often, this may be the first page on a website that a visitor sees (but not always the case.)
 At a glance, your home page should identify your website’s main offer, as in “what you do,” “who you do it for” and “why you’re different.”